 Ketamine has been approved as an anesthetic for decades.
 Recently, it has been approved for Treatment Resistant Depression (TRD) in the form of a nasal spray.
 There are many other conditions that Ketamine is being used for like Post Traumatic Stress Disorder (PTSD), Anxiety, Bipolar Disorder (BPD), Obsessive Compulsive Disorder (OCD), Chronic Pain, migraines, substance abuse, and more.
-These uses are known as “off label” and are perfectly legal therapeutic targets as long as the Ketamine prescribed by a licensed physician.
+These uses are known as “off-label” and are perfectly legal therapeutic targets as long as the Ketamine is prescribed by a licensed physician.

 How does Ketamine work for depression?